sourcegraph/handbook/content/departments/cloud/trial_mi.md

 # Cloud Trial Managed Instances

 Trial Managed Instances (aka PoC) are private, dedicated Sourcegraph instances provisioned and managed by Sourcegraph - [more](https://docs.sourcegraph.com/cloud).
-The purpose is to provide free of charge Managed Instances for future customers for trial period (default is 30 days).
+The purpose is to provide free of charge Managed Instances for future customers for a trial period (default is 30 days).

-All process are the same as for paid Managed Instances (for paying customers):
+All processes are the same as for paid Managed Instances (for paying customers):

 - [creation process](./technical-docs/v1.1/mi1-1_creation_process.md)
 - [upgrade process](./technical-docs/index.md#release-process)